Day Tripper: Guitar riff

 The main compositional feature of "Day Tripper" is its two-bar, single-chord guitar riff.
 The riff opens and closes the song, and forms the basis of the verses.
 In addition, the pattern is transposed to the IV chord during the verses and to the V chord for the bridge.

 In musicologist Alan Pollack's description:

 [The] riff has both the overall shape of a non-symmetrical rising arch whose descent does not completely balance out its ascent, yet it makes an impression of upward bound saw-tooth angularity; note particularly the way it drops a full octave in the space of a single eighth note whenever it repeats.
 Harmonically it outlines a bluesy I9 chord (with the flat seventh!).
 Rhythmically, it places hard syncopations on the eighth note preceding both the first and third beat of the second measure, while its final three eighth notes provide momentum that effectively leads into the repeat.

 Musicologist Walter Everett highlights the riff as an example of the Beatles drawing inspiration from other artists and improving on the source material.
-He sees the "Day Tripper" riff as a combination of the ostinatos heard on Motown recordings such as the Temptations' "My Girl", Barrett Strong's "Money (That's What I Want)" and Marvin Gaye's "I'll Be Doggone", while also incorporating a rockabilly element that recalls Roy Orbison's "Oh, Pretty Woman".
+He sees the "Day Tripper" riff as a combination of the ostinatis heard on Motown recordings such as the Temptations' "My Girl", Barrett Strong's "Money (That's What I Want)" (which the Beatles had previously covered) and Marvin Gaye's "I'll Be Doggone", while also incorporating a rockabilly element that recalls Roy Orbison's "Oh, Pretty Woman".